Financing Available! We have financing options available for your next project. Learn more →

 Builders commonly use the terms interchangeably.
 Both point to the concrete base located under foundations and columns.
 In practice, “footing” may refer to standard strip bases or isolated bases, while “footer” is the term homeowners usually hear.
 Anchored Construction & Restoration uses clear wording that matches the language contractors use on site.

-Many residential and light commercial features depend on footings, including house foundations, porch and deck supports, garage slabs, column bases, and posts for pole barns.
-A proper Concrete Footer Mascot TN matters for any load-bearing part of a structure that is connected to the ground.
+Many parts of residential and light commercial construction use footings, such as home foundations, porch and deck supports, garage slabs, column bases, and pole barn posts.
+A proper Concrete Footer Mascot TN matters for any load-bearing element that connects directly to the ground.

 Soil bearing capacity dictates how much surface area a footing needs.
 Weak or loose soils require wider and sometimes deeper bases to spread the load.
 A site evaluation or geotechnical report helps determine the correct sizing.
 Anchored Construction & Restoration assesses soils in Mascot to recommend safe dimensions.